lrodero/cats-effect-tutorial/tutorial.md

 in the code above, if the fiber is waiting on `accept()` then `cancel()` would not 'unlock' the fiber.
 Instead the fiber will keep waiting for a connection.
-Only when the loop iterates again and the `cancelBoundary` is reached then the fiber will be effectively canceled.
+Only when the loop iterates again and the `cancelBoundary` is reached then the fiber will be effectively cancelled.

 _NOTE: If you have coded servers before, probably you are wondering if cats-effect provides some magical way to attend an unlimited number of clients